-The California DWR estimated groundwater for urban use in the WCGB at 51,673 AFY.
+The California Department of Water Resources (DWR) estimated groundwater for urban use in the WCGB at 51,673 AFY.
 Estimates of urban groundwater extraction in the Central Basin are significantly higher at 204,335 AFY.
-The Salt and Nutrient Management Plan for the Central Basin and West Coast Basin22 documents that average salt and nutrient concentrations in the WCGB groundwater do not meet water quality objectives of the Regional Water Quality Control Board (RWQCB) because of historical seawater intrusion.
-However, existing and planned implementation measures
+The Salt and Nutrient Management Plan (SNMP) for the Central Basin and West Coast Basin11 documents that average salt and nutrient concentrations in the WCGB groundwater do not meet water quality objectives of the Regional Water Quality Control Board because of historical seawater intrusion.
+However, existing and planned implementation measures (including the barrier projects, desalters, recharge projects and other